-Additional analysis will be required to determine whether changes in our ownership since December 31, 2009 and/or changes in our ownership that resulted from our IPO have caused another ownership change to occur.
+Additional analysis will be required to determine whether changes in our ownership since December 31, 2009 and/or changes in our ownership that resulted from our initial public offering have caused or will cause another ownership change to occur, and the conclusions will depend on information that currently may not be available to us.
 Any such change could result in significant limitations on all of our net operating loss carryforwards and other tax attributes.

-Even if another ownership change has not occurred, additional ownership changes may occur in the future as a result of events over which we will have little or no control, including purchases and sales of our equity by our 5% stockholders, the emergence of new 5% stockholders, additional equity offerings or redemptions of our stock or certain changes in the ownership of any of our 5% stockholders.
+Additional ownership changes may occur in the future as a result of events over which we will have little or no control, including purchases and sales of our equity by our 5% stockholders, the emergence of new 5% stockholders, additional equity offerings or redemptions of our stock or certain changes in the ownership of any of our 5% stockholders.